-Volunteer Training Acknowledgment Volunteer Orientation Roster Statement of Fact
+Bo Robinson Policy 1200.06 -1 PREA Staffing and Facility Requirements Volunteer Training Acknowledgment Volunteer Orientation Roster Statement of Fact

 GEO Group Policy 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program mandates each facility shall ensure that all Contractors or volunteers who have contact with Individuals in a GEO Facility or Programs are trained on their responsibilities under GEO's Sexual Abuse and Harassment prevention, detection, and response policies and procedures.
+Contracted Medical and Mental Healthcare Practitioners shall receive specialized training, in addition to general training for Contractors and Volunteers (if their duties include evaluating and providing patient care to residents).
 All volunteer staff are required to receive PREA training annually.
-A review of volunteer and contractor training curriculum included all aspects of this standard.
-GC did not have any contracts with outside vendors during the review period.
-The facility conducted volunteer training on February 6 2020.
-The facility provided a copy of volunteer training curriculum and volunteer sign in sheets for the February training.
-No volunteers are currently accessing the facility to provide service to the pandemic.
-Compliance was determined by review if the training curriculum, sign in sheets and interviews with PCM who also serves as the volunteer coordinator.
+A review of volunteer training curriculum included all aspects of this standard.
+Bo Robinson did not have any contracts with outside vendors during the review period.
+Volunteer training was conducted on February 2020.
+There has been no additional training nor volunteer programs due to restrictions concerning Covid-19.
+No volunteers are currently accessing the facility to provide service.
+Compliance was determined by review if the training curriculum and interviews with PCM, volunteer coordinator and facility director.